-- (a) Papers should be sent electronically to the Editor (journal@bapt.uk.com) with 'BJPT article submission' in the subject line.
-The main text of the paper, including any tables or figures, should be saved as a Word 6.0/95 compatible file.
-The file must be sent as a MIME-compatible attachment. - (b) The main body of the e-mail should include the name/s of the author/s and a statement that all named authors have agreed to the submission and that the paper is not currently under consideration elsewhere.
+(a) Papers should be sent electronically to the Editor (journal@bapt.uk.com) with 'BJPT article submission' in the subject line.
+The main text of the paper, including any tables or figures, should be saved as a Word compatible file.

+(b) The main body of the e-mail should include the name/s of the author/s and a statement that all named authors have agreed to the submission and that the paper is not currently under consideration elsewhere.
 Submission of a paper implies that it has not been published elsewhere and that it is not being considered for publication in another journal.
 Authorship encompasses not only those who do the actual writing but also those who have made substantial scientific or academic contributions to a study.
-One author should be identified as the correspondent and that person's title, name and email address supplied.
-An e-mail acknowledgement of receipt, including an article reference number, will be sent to the corresponding author.
+One author should be identified as the correspondent and that person's title, name, telephone number and email address supplied.
+An e-mail acknowledgement of receipt will be sent to the corresponding author.